Gingerbread Pancakes

 Calories 235 cal

-Gingerbread pancakes are the ultimate winter breakfast indulgence!
+Gingerbread pancakes are the ultimate winter breakfast indulgence.
 These fluffy stacks of warmth are soft and spiced.
-They are so cozy that you won’t want to share.
+They are so cozy, you won’t want to share.

 Ingredients